-Houses in the survey are eligible for historic markers, which consist of a custom-painted all-weather 14″ W x 11 1/4″ H clear cedar marker with the name of the original owner and construction date of the house, along with a specially cast bronze medallion.
-The 2 1/2″ x 2 1/2″ medallion depicts Lambert House, the first historic house owned by the Society and now a part of its Lambert Corner complex at the intersection of Routes 7 and 33.
+Buildings listed in the survey are eligible for historic markers, which consist of a custom-painted all-weather 14″ W x 11 1/4″ H clear cedar marker with the name of the original owner and construction date of the house, along with a specially cast bronze medallion.
+The 2 1/2″ x 2 1/2″ medallion depicts Lambert House, the first historic house owned by the Wilton Historical Society and now a part of its Lambert Corner complex at the intersection of Routes 7 and 33.
 Samples of the markers can be seen at the Historical Society.

-If you are the owner of one of the unique and historic structures listed in the 1989 survey, you may already have a marker proudly displayed.
+If you are the owner of one of the unique and historic structures listed in the surveys, you may already have a marker proudly displayed.
 However, not all owners have their original markers.
 Markers have been misplaced or damaged due to renovation or painting; or previous owners kept them as a memento.
 We continue to offer the markers to those who would like them.
 They are reasonably priced, and include a one-year family membership.